jtvberg/Moby/README.md

     Use chrome://inspect and configure the target with above port

 ## Other
-  A fully packaged app is not yet avaliable.
-  Tested on MacOS (Mojave & Catalina), Windows 10 (1903) and Linux (Mint 19.3)
+  A fully packaged beta is available under releases for Mac/Win which supports auto-update on Mac Tested on MacOS (Mojave & Catalina), Windows 10 (1909) and Linux (Mint 19.3)